chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_with_customer_managed_deployment.md

     sudo chef-automate verify -c config.toml
     ```

-    To know more about config verify, you can check [Config Verify Doc page](/automate/ha_verification_check/).
+    To learn more about config verify, visit the [Config Verify Doc page](/automate/ha_verification_check/).

-    Once the verification is successfully completed, then proceed with deployment, In case of failure, please fix the issue and re-run the verify command.
+    Once the verification is completed, proceed with deployment.
+If the deployment fails, please fix the issue and re-run the verify command.

 ## Steps to Deploy